kokkos/kokkos-core-wiki/docs/source/API/core/builtinreducers/Sum.rst

 .. cppkokkos:kokkosinlinefunction:: result_view_type view() const;

-* Returns a view of the result place provided in class constructor.
+* Returns a view of the result referenced in class constructor.

 Additional Information
 ~~~~~~~~~~~~~~~~~~~~~~